Walter Hopkins Tillotson

 Killed in action 27 Aug., 1918 [before Bazoches].

-It seems a bit strange than in the same paper, he was
+It may seem strange than in the same paper, he was reported missing

-Tillotson was the only one who died in combat.
+was the only one who died in combat.
 The American Legion post in

 Walter's brother, Horace, died two years before he did.